 But during the Second World War in 1941, the Ginza line was taken over by the National Ministry of Railways under the wartime regime.
 And it was named “Imperial High-Speed Transportation Corporation”.

-After the war in addition to the first Ginza line, Marunouchi line, and the other lines were developed one after another.
-This system was renamed “Tokyo Metro” in 2004.
+After the war in addition to the first Ginza line, the Marunouchi line, and the other lines were developed one after another.
+This company was renamed “Tokyo Metro” in 2004.

 ☆ 3 National Government and Tokyo Metropoitan Government